stefankusch/smallRNA_seq_analysis/README.md

 ## Analysis of smallRNA-seq data obtained from *Blumeria graminis* f.sp. *hordei*-infected barley

-In this repository, I summarize the scripts and tools I used to perform the assembly of the genome of *Leveillula taurica*.
+In this repository, we summarize the scripts and pipelines used to perform the analysis of smallRNA-seq data obtained from *Blumeria graminis* f.sp. *hordei*-infected barley.
 The publication can be found **here**.

 #### Index